Ukraine Business News: Hotels and Tax Increases

 AI

 Privatization is a sensitive topic in this region.
-While it was meant to help transition from a planned to a market after the collapse of the USSR, it mostly benefited a few wealthy individuals who bought valuable state at low prices.
+While it was meant to help transition from a planned to a market economy after the collapse of the USSR, it mostly benefited a few wealthy individuals who bought valuable state assets at prices.
 Many major enterprises in the country have still not been privatized, and the government remains the largest owner of assets, with over 3,000 state-owned companies.

 During the current war, the state has also nationalized some companies, particularly those owned by Russians or other sanctioned individuals.
 The sale of Hotel Ukraina is one of the first major privatizations in recent years, which is seen as a success for the government’s efforts.

-Krippa did not reveal his plans for the hotel, which requires significant investment to modernize, but he assured Forbes that he and his team have a plan for its .
+Krippa did not reveal his plans for the hotel, which requires significant to modernize, but he assured Forbes that he and his team have a plan for its development.
 However, he also stated that no renovations will begin until the war is over and Ukraine is victorious.
 This means that while the property has changed hands, its development is still a distant possibility.

 In other news, the recent tax increase passed in the first reading has caused concern among business owners.
-Tatyana Izovit, chairman of the board of the Ukrainian Association of enterprises of textile & leather industry, expressed her worries to .net, stating that it will greatly impact legitimate businesses.
+Tatyana Izovit, chairman of the board of the Ukrainian Association of enterprises of textile & leather industry, expressed her worries to Liga.net, stating that it will greatly impact legitimate businesses.

 Read More @ kyivindependent.com